MCruces-fz/TRISTAN-journey-simulation/README.md

 that create the main aires input file and attachments like *model.inp* and *tables.inp*, respectively.
 - *represent.py*: there are three classes within it defined.
 - *grdpcles_reader.f*: Program written in fortran for extracting compressed data from *files.grdpcles*.
 - *TRISTAN_data_000.txt*: Input file with the data for every simulation: one simulation for each line.
 - *config.json*: **settings** table for user.
+    + InputFileName: String with the complete name of the input file *"filename.txt"*.
+In case it is saved in another directory, you must give full path or relative path from ROOT_DIR.
     + AiresVersion: String which specifies the Aires version written in format "19-04-00" (the same format as the Iroot directory for installation).
     + SRY_dir: boolean to say whether create or not the SUMMARY directory, where all summaries of each simulation are stored.
     + model: (string values)